CRL-UAI-2022/crl-uai-2022.github.io/content/schedule-format.md

 The workshop is part of UAI and as such registration to UAI is required to attend.

-UAI including the workshop will be held as a hybrid event, allowing for both in-person and virtual participation.
-For remote participation, all workshop talks will be live-streamed on Zoom and virtual poster sessions will be run on Gather Town in parallel to the in-person ones.
+UAI including the workshop will be held as a hybrid event, allowing for both in-person and virtual participation. **For remote participation, all workshop talks will be live-streamed on Zoom and virtual poster sessions will be run on <a href="https://gather.town/app/fdnUf3ZhiXnz0Eub/UAIsland2022">Gather Town</a> in parallel to the in-person ones**.

 There will be a single Zoom meeting for the whole day, which is accessible via UAI 2022’s Zoom Events; if you are registered, you should have received information from the main conference on how to access the Zoom Events Lobby.